educhenm/BookKit/README.md

 Using
 -----

+BookKit is not meant to be used at the moment.
+But if you want to, here's basically how you would go about it:

 Once an ePub file is decompressed and one of its HTML files opened, the following needs to be injected into the header (paths should be adjusted as necessary):